Diagnosis of Anemia

 Distinguishing True Anemia from Dilutional Anemia

-Anemia caused by enhanced plasma volume is also referred to as dilutional anemia (also pseudo anemia or hemodilitional anemia) since the total number of red blood cells is unaffected.
+Anemia caused by augmented plasma volume is also referred to as dilutional anemia (or hemodilutional anemia) since the total number of red blood cells is unaffected.
 While both conditions are termed anemia, they may require entirely different medical treatment.

 Only with a blood volume test, where both red blood cell and plasma volume are being measured, it is possible to accurately establish whether anemia is caused by decreased red blood cell volume or an increased plasma volume.